McKayJT/encpipe/README.md

 Encpipe
 =======

-The dum^H^H^Hsimplest encryption tool in the world.
+The dum^H^H^Hsimplest encryption tool in the world, libsodium edition.

 # Usage